B0bby31/helm-homebox/README.md

 # HomeBox

-An Helm chart to deploy [HomeBox](https://hay-kot.github.io/homebox/)
+An Helm chart to deploy [HomeBox](https://github.com/sysadminsmedia/homebox)

 ## Goal

-This repo contains an helm chart to help deploying HomeBox on Kubernetes cluster.
+This repo contains an helm chart to help deploying HomeBox on your Kubernetes cluster.

 ## Installation